juliannechung/genHyBR/README.md

 # gen-HyBR
 This repository contains MATLAB files for generalized hybrid iterative methods.
 The codes accompany the paper:

-"Generalized Hybrid Iterative Methods for Large-Scale Bayesian Inverse Problems" - Chung and Saibaba, SISC, 2017
+"Generalized Hybrid Iterative Methods for Large-Scale Bayesian Inverse Problems" - Chung and Saibaba, SIAM Journal on Scientific Computing, 2017

 # Requirements
 These codes require the following packages: